 - A guaranteed minimum income might make people lazy and it breeds dependency.
 They may opt out of labour market and can refuse to work

 - It will also face the problem of ‘exclusion error’ in the identification of beneficiaries.
 Efficiency will be reduced.
 Corruption will creep More importantly, UBI will not remain ‘universal’.

-- If the UBI is funded by higher taxes, especially by the indirect taxes, it will result in inflation.
+- If the UBI is funded by higher taxes, especially by indirect taxes, it will result in inflation.
 This, in turn, will reduce the purchasing power of the people and lowers the value of the amount transferred.

-- Movement in the HDI are driven by changes in health, education and income.
+- Movement in the HDI is driven by changes in health, education and income.
 The schemes for these are meant for long-term improvement in human development, rural infrastructure, employment etc. and can’t be substituted by cash transfer.
 Thus, a complementary and aiding income can be a balanced solution.

 - A transparent and safe financial architecture that is accessible to all is important for the success of the UBI.
-In other words, the success of UBI depends on the success of efficient mode of delivery like JAM Trinity.
+In other words, the success of UBI depends on the success of an efficient mode of delivery like JAM Trinity.